penjoe/city-builder/README.md

 ## Change Log
 <!-- Use this area to document the iterative changes made to your application as each feature is successfully implemented.
 Use time stamps.
 Here's an examples:

-01-01-2001 4:59pm - Application now has a fully-functional express server, with a GET route for the location resource.
+01-01-2001 4:59pm - Application now has a fully-functional express server, with a GET route for the location resource. -->

--->
+- 04-14-2020 11:28am - Project repository setup: [github PR](https://github.com/penjoe/city-builder/pull/1)
 ## Credits and Collaborations
 - [Matthew Stewart](https://github.com/matthewadamstewart): pair - programming partner 4/14/2020